aws/aws-sdk-php/docs/side-by-side.rst

 same application or project.
 Please see the :doc:`migration-guide` for more information on migrating code from the original AWS SDK for PHP to Version 2.

-The AWS SDK for PHP 2 introduces many desirable new features and advantages, but the initial version of Version 2 does not support for *all* of the AWS services supported by Version 1.
-We will add support for other services in upcoming releases to Version 2 of the SDK, but you can begin migrating code now by using the SDKs side-by-side.
+Since Version 2 of the AWS SDK for PHP now supports all of the AWS services supported by Version 1 (and more), it is recommended that you should begin migrating your code to use Version 2 of the SDK.
+Using both SDKs side-by-side may be helpful if your use case requires you to migrate only sections of your code at a time.

 Installing and Including the SDKs
 ---------------------------------